-I’m Jade a 36 year old married mum of two boys (5 & 3) and I provide autism help for parents.
+Hello I am Jade a 37 year old married mum of two boys (6 & 4).
 We are based in the West Country between Bristol and Bath.
-I am a stay at home mum in the day and work at a local supermarket in the evening.

 The Autism Page- what is it all about?

 At two years old my eldest son was diagnosed with autism.
 At first it was a bit overwhelming.
 I found myself desperately looking for information about autism and speech and language.
 Since then I have learnt so much about autism, therapies and how to help my son at home.
 So stick around as I want to share all that information and experience with you.
-I set up The Autism Page to provide autism help for parents of young children #autismawareness #differentnotless
+I set up The Autism Page to provide help for parents of young autistic children.

 Information & Resources about Autism